Want to kick a road race up a notch? Just add color.

 "Bringing in the color for us was a way to make it fun or creative, to add a little flair," she said.
 "If that's what inspires people to get up and get moving, it's wonderful."

 Various organizations have popped up across the country and around the globe, branding this festive and vibrant style of road race.
-The Color Run, Color Me Rad and Color Vibe are among the most popular, and have or will be hosting color runs in metro areas surrounding the Berkshires.

 According to The Color Run website, this style of race was "inspired by several awesome events, including Disney's World of Color, Paint Parties, Mud Runs and festivals throughout the world such as Holi."